.png)

 Commitment to safeguarding

-Academies Enterprise Trust and all of our academies are committed to ensuring the highest levels of safeguarding and promoting the welfare of our pupils, and we expect all our staff and volunteers to share this commitment.
-We adopt a robust, fair and consistent recruitment process which is inline with Keeping Children Safe in Education guidance.
+Lift Schools is committed to ensuring the highest levels of safeguarding and promoting the welfare of our pupils, and we expect all our colleagues and volunteers to share this commitment.
+We adopt a fair and consistent recruitment process which is inline with Keeping Children Safe in Education guidance.
 This includes online checks for shortlisted candidates.
 All offers of employment are subject to an Enhanced DBS check, references, and where applicable, a prohibition from teaching check.

 About The Rawlett School (An Aet Academy)